CMYanko/demo-iq-server/nginx/README.md

 The Ngnix docker image build process generates insecure SSL certificates with fake location information and CNAME of localhost.
 Understand the risks of using these SSL certificates before proceeding.
 A deployed solution should use a valid CA certificate.

-## Nexus.sh script

-This is left over from the https://github.com/sonatype-nexus-community/docker-nginx-nexus-repository project and should not be used until it can be updated.
-For now this project assumes your Nexus is configured for a Docker proxy on http 18443 and the private registry is on http 5000